On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Discussion

 In general, the difference between single-site-, $2$-tuple-site and $3$-tuple-site data is relatively small.
-We could, however, observe that in our examples the size of the area where Maximum Parsimony was statistically consistent on $\tilde{k}$-tuple-site data, but statistically inconsistent on $\hat{k}$-tuple-site data with $\tilde{k} > \hat{k}$ was always greater than the size of the area where Maximum Parsimony was statistically inconsistent on $\tilde{k}$-tuple-site data, but statistically consistent on $\hat{k}$-tuple-site data.
+We could, however, observe that in our examples the size of the area where MP was statistically consistent on $\tilde{k}$-tuple-site data, but statistically inconsistent on $\hat{k}$-tuple-site data with $\tilde{k} > \hat{k}$ was always greater than the size of the area where MP was statistically inconsistent on $\tilde{k}$-tuple-site data, but statistically consistent on $\hat{k}$-tuple-site data.
 For $2$-tuple-site data and two character states we even found a tree with branch lengths where $2$-tuple-site data were always better than single-site data.
-We also observed that the size of the area where Maximum Parsimony is statistically inconsistent in proportion to the size of $[0,\frac{1}{r}] \times [0,\frac{1}{r}]$ decreases when $k$ is increasing, i.e. when longer tuples are considered (cf. Table \ref{percentage}).
-We conjecture that the size of the area where Maximum Parsimony converges to the wrong tree will converge to zero with growing $k$, because if $k$ grows, this leads to a loss of information as more and more $k$-tuples become non-informative.
-Comparing characters, $2$- and $3$-tuples we can already observe this trend, because $37.5 \%$ of all characters, $53.125 \%$ of all $2$-tuples and $82.91 \%$ of all $3$-tuples are non-informative (calculations not shown).
-In the extreme case of all characters (associated with $k$-tuples) being non-informative, Maximum Parsimony could be considered statistically consistent in the sense that it does {\em not} converge to the wrong tree, because then all trees would be Maximum Parsimony trees.
+We also observed that the size of the area where MP is statistically inconsistent in proportion to the size of $[0,\frac{1}{r}] \times [0,\frac{1}{r}]$ decreases when $k$ is increasing, i.e. when longer tuples are considered (cf. Table \ref{percentage}).
+We conjecture that the size of the area where MP converges to the wrong tree will converge to zero with growing $k$, because if $k$ grows, this leads to a loss of information as more and more $k$-tuples become non-informative.
+Comparing characters on five taxa, $2$- and $3$-tuples we can already observe this trend, because $37.5 \%$ of all characters, $53.125 \%$ of all $2$-tuples and $82.91 \%$ of all $3$-tuples are non-informative (calculations not shown).
+In the extreme case of all characters (associated with $k$-tuples) being non-informative, MP could be considered statistically consistent in the sense that it does {\em not} converge to the wrong tree, because then all trees would be MP trees.
 However, it would also not converge to the correct tree, so this would be a very weak definition of statistical consistency.

-Thus, we conclude that applying Maximum Parsimony to $k$-tuple-site data instead of single-site data may to some extent help to reduce the impact of statistical inconsistency, but it cannot avoid it, unless we use a very weak definition of statistical consistency.
+Thus, we conclude that applying MP to $k$-tuple-site data instead of single-site data may to some extent help to reduce the impact of statistical inconsistency, but it cannot avoid it, unless we use a very weak definition of statistical consistency.
+However, our considerations were of a mainly theoretical nature: The general aim was to analyze whether the results of \citep{Steel-Penny} could be generalized to larger trees, which we could show is not the case for the equivalance of single-site data and $k$-tuple-site data, but which is true for $k$-tuple inconsistency.
+The practical implications of our results, e.g. for biological data analyses, remain an open problem to be investigated in future research.